 Joanna: I think that’s really important.
 It’s great to hear stories like that because you talked earlier about the issues for businesses leaving it too late.
 Certainly, some of the saddest stories that I have seen have been those exact examples of businesses leaving it too late, which as you rightly identified is sometimes because people are too concerned to call out for help.
 But sometimes it’s because they just don’t understand the signs, the signs of what is potentially happening to their business.

-So maybe if you could talk to our business owners out there that are listening and also to our accountants who act for those business owners who sometimes often are at that coal front of helping to recognize these signs.
+So maybe if you could talk to our business owners out there that are listening and also to our accountants who act for those business owners who sometimes often are at that coal front of helping to recognise these signs.
 What are the signs that both of the business owners and their accountants should be looking out for?

 Simple conversations as a real value-add to the accounting practice